karimboubouh/AGP/README.md

 # AG
-Implementation of a distributed Graph API using Actors
+Implementation of a distributed core.Graph API using Actors